etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 When using Spring Data JPA to implement the persistence layer, the repository typically returns one or more instances of the root class.
 However, more often than not, we don't need all the properties of the returned objects.

 In such cases, we might want to retrieve data as objects of customized types.
-These types reflect partial views of the root class, containing only the properties we care about.
+These types reflect partial views of the root class, containing only the necessary properties.
 This is where projections come in handy.

 Start by opening 'Projections' windows and creating a new projection with the following properties: